bpmn-io/bpmn-js-examples/modeler/README.md

 npm run dev
 ```

-Both tasks generate the distribution ready client-side modeler application into the `dist` folder.
+Both tasks generate the distribution ready client-side modeler application into the `public` folder.

 Serve the application locally or via a web server (nginx, apache, embedded).